Chip Firms Enlist AI-enabled Semiconductor Design

 Trillions of transistors and hundreds of thousands of processors required for AI models ever growing in complexity have left the industry struggling to keep up – with Moore’s Law slowing down – but automation in design ironically has offered a solution.

-Cassel believes the trend could lead to novel designs – a recently introduced Google design, for example, was unlike anything that a human designer would come up with.
+Cassell believes the trend could lead to novel designs – a recently introduced Google design, for example, was unlike anything that a human designer would come up with.

-“Things have moved over to the design side of things to make up for the slack in other areas,” Cassel concluded.
+“Things have moved over to the design side of things to make up for the slack in other areas,” Cassell concluded.
 “They’re dependent on AI to produce better chips, to provide the kind of chips we’ll need in the future,”